-New undergraduate curriculum empowers the engineer of the future
+Electrical and Computer Engineering's (ECE) undergraduate curriculum empowers the engineer of the future

 Electrical and computer engineers help shape the future through innovations that harness nature’s forces.
-They improve systems with their creative solutions that serve everyday needs of society spanning from communications to energy and technology.
-Our new curriculum provides students with rigorous foundations in math and physics while exposing them to exciting applications early on in their program.
+They improve systems with creative solutions that serve everyday needs of society spanning from communications to energy and technology.
+Our curriculum provides students with rigorous foundations in math and physics while exposing them to exciting applications early on in their program.

-Electrical and computer engineering is multi-disciplinary and based on foundations in science, mathematics, and computing - both hardware and software.
 Our department offers an Honours Bachelor of Applied Science (BASc) in two core undergraduate programs:

 The computer engineering and electrical engineering programs span the field in slightly different ways to provide students with core knowledge and the ability to focus on one or more target areas.